Kryeit/holiwis/docs/server/getting-started.md

-If you are new, welcome!
+This is a Java Minecraft server focused in the [Create mod](https://createmod.net).
+We aim for a long term mindset and a technical minecraft focus, although we welcome any playstyle.

+### How to join
 [This modpack](https://modrinth.com/modpack/kryeit) is mandatory to join the server.
 Although you may use any of the [Kryeit modpacks](https://kryeit.com/modpacks).

 The server IP is `kryeit.com`.

-Kryeit survival is fairly simple, you can just join and play it out as if it was vanilla.
-Although you'll want to go further than that.
-We are focused entirely in the [Create mod](https://createmod.net), but there's a variety of mods that work well with the mod.
+The server doesn't have any Whitelist, anyone can join!

 We have some systems in place that you probably want to learn about if you're sticking here: